RamireddyPradeep/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 PCIe in ROCm
 ======================
-AMD ROCm uses atomic RMW transactions which extends inter-processor synchronization mechanisms to Input/Output (I/O) devices starting from  PCIe 3.0.
+AMD ROCm uses atomic RMW transactions that extends inter-processor synchronization mechanisms to Input/Output (I/O) devices starting from  PCIe 3.0.
 It supports the defined set of HSA capabilities needed for queuing and signaling memory operations.

-The PCIe operates as a completer for atomic operations like:
+PCIe operates as a completer for atomic operations like:
 * ``CAS`` (Compare and Swap)
 * ``FetchADD``
 * ``SWAP``